bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 ### Your Liability for Unauthorized Transfers

 Contact us at once if you believe your Card has been lost or stolen.
 Telephoning is the best way to minimize your possible losses.
-If you believe your Card has been lost or stolen, or that someone has transferred or may transfer money from your Card Account without your permission, call +855(0) 23 532 0888.
+If you believe your Card has been lost or stolen, or that someone has transferred or may transfer money from your Card Account without your permission, send email to contact@bongloy.com.
 If your Card has been lost or stolen, we will close your Card Account to keep losses down.

 ### Other Miscellaneous Terms